Happy couple walking and carrying bags after shopping together

 What is a joint credit card account?

-A joint credit card is like a traditional credit card, but instead of belonging to just one individual, there is an additional cardholder who holds equal responsibility.
+A joint credit card is like a traditional credit card, but instead of belonging to just one individual, there's an additional cardholder who holds equal responsibility.
 This can make it complicated to predict how responsibly the account will be used.

-Opening a joint account comes with risks to you and your creditor, which is why most creditors don’t offer joint accounts.
 With a joint credit card account, two parties (from couples and business partners to friends and family members) have access to the account and are jointly responsible for the debt.
+Most major issuers don't offer joint credit card accounts, as they prefer credit card accounts to be the responsibility of a single individual.

-But there are alternatives.
-Here are some pros and cons of joint credit card accounts and other ways you may be able to approach sharing and building credit history.
+If your credit card issuer doesn’t allow joint credit card accounts, there are alternatives and other ways you may be able to approach sharing and building credit history.

 Pros and cons of joint credit card accounts